 Preheat oven to 350 F degrees.

 Preheat a medium-large skillet (large enough to fit 4 pork chops) on high.
-Add 2 tsp Extra Virgin Olive Oil to the skillet to coat.
+Add 2 teaspoon Extra Virgin Olive Oil to the skillet to coat.
 Then add the Kale in batches until it is all cooked down.
 Turn the kale so that it all gets access to heat and starts to cook down.
 Add a couple tablespoons of water to help it wilt if needed with each additional batch of kale, but just make sure that the liquid cooks off.

 Once all kale is cooked, transfer it from the skillet to a 9x9 casserole dish.

 Season the pork chops with salt and pepper on both sides liberally.
-Make the sure the skillet is back on high heat and add another 2 tsp of Extra Virgin Olive Oil to the skillet to coat and then add the pork chops to sear.
+Make the sure the skillet is back on high heat and add another 2 teaspoon of Extra Virgin Olive Oil to the skillet to coat and then add the pork chops to sear.
 Leave cooking without moving for 4-5 minutes.
 When they easily lift, flip the chops over to sear the other side for another 4 minutes.

 Transfer the pork chops to the casserole dish laying them directly on top of the Kale in a single layer.